 Enjoy, and give yourself a break!

 The biggest tip I can give you for surviving the school holidays is just to enjoy as much as possible.
 Make sure you schedule in some things that you enjoy too.
-This could be a particular museum visit you’ve been looking at taking the children to for a while, or maybe a coffee date with a friend while the kids are at a club or activity.
+This could be a particular museum visit you’ve been looking at taking the children to for a while, or maybe a coffee date with a friend while the kids are at a club or activity or even 5 minutes playing connect 4 online.
+Not every minute needs to be about your children.

 Don’t try to do it all; if your house looks like a mess for a few weeks, so be it (but remember the power of 10 minutes), and if you work for yourself and can afford to reduce your hours slightly, then maybe consider if that will take the pressure off.